Deltacron: New COVID variant or lab mistake? | DW | 10.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Even if you've become somewhat numb to the constant onslaught of COVID news, this might have caught your attention over the weekend: A University of Cyprus-based researcher said he’s discovered a new strain of the coronavirus that combines characteristics of the delta and omicron variants.
+Even if you've become somewhat numb to the constant onslaught of COVID-19 news, this might have caught your attention over the weekend: A University of Cyprus-based researcher said he had discovered a new strain of the coronavirus that combines characteristics of the delta and omicron variants.

 Leonidos Kostrikis and his team have identified 25 cases of what the professor of biological sciences and head of the Laboratory of Biotechnology and Molecular Virology is calling "deltacron."

 Omicron is highly contagious and has become the dominant variant of SARS-CoV-2 in many countries, including the UK and the US.
-Delta was the dominant variant worldwide last summer.
+Delta was the dominant variant worldwide over the summer.
 Infected patients had a significantly higher risk of hospitalization than those with the alpha variant of the virus.
-Deltacron, according to Kostrikis, has omicron-like genetic signatures within the delta genome.
+Deltacron, according to Kostrikis, has omicronlike genetic signatures within the delta genome.

-"We will see in the future if this strain is more pathological or more contagious or if it will prevail" against delta and omicron, Kostrikis told Cypriot TV channel Sigma TV on Friday.
+"We will see in the future if this strain is more pathological or more contagious or if it will prevail" against delta and omicron, Kostrikis told the Cypriot broadcaster Sigma TV on Friday.

-The development of another variant with the potential ability to spread just as fast as omicron or lead to more severe cases caused concern when it was first brought up.
+The emergence of a variant with the potential ability to spread just as fast as omicron or lead to more severe cases caused concern when it was first brought up.
 But experts have since called the veracity of Kostrikis's findings into question.

 After the pushback, Kostrikis defended his findings to US financial wire Bloomberg News on Sunday.
 The cases identified "indicate an evolutionary pressure to an ancestral strain to acquire [the] mutations" that led him to believe a combination of delta and omicron had occurred, he said in an email statement.
 He added that this combination was not the result of a singular event — like, for example, the contamination of samples in a lab.

-So-called recombinant forms of viruses, like Kostrikis’ purported deltacron, are a known phenomenon.
+So-called recombinant forms of viruses, as deltacron would be, are a known phenomenon.
 They can arise when there are several variants of a virus circulating at the same time, which is currently happening with SARS-CoV-2.

 Jeffrey Barrett, director of the COVID-19 Genomics Initiative at the UK-based Wellcome Sanger Institute, points to research his institute has done on the subject, which leads him to believe that the purported deltacron variant "is almost certainly not a biological recombinant of the delta and omicron lineages."

 So can we just ignore the Cyprus findings, breathe a sigh of relief and move on?
 It's a little early for that.
-Timo Wolf, a doctor and the head of the isolation unit for highly pathogenic diseases at University Hospital Frankfurt, says he is optimistic but staying cautious for the moment.
+Timo Wolf, a doctor and the head of the isolation unit for highly pathogenic diseases at University Hospital Frankfurt, told DW that he is optimistic but staying cautious for the moment.

-"I don't think there is a strong indicator that this will cause a huge problem," Wolf told DW.
+"I don't think there is a strong indicator that this will cause a huge problem," Wolf said.